Communication closure

 2026-05-27

 Distributed protocols define how nodes should behave in a network to solve a collective problem.
 Sometimes, they don't need to communicate with each other.
 But most times, they need to send and receive messages.
-In my PhD, I focused on a specific class of distributed protocol called consensus protocols where nodes have to commonly agree on a value.
+In my PhD, I focused on a specific class of distributed protocols called consensus protocols where nodes have to commonly agree on a value.
 These protocols are complex, and therefore implementing them correctly is challenging and bug prone.
 I developed new techniques to test the implementation and find bugs.

 But prior to my work, my advisors had worked on an approach that depended on a particular property of these distributed protocols called Communication Closure.
 Why? it makes testing distributed protocols easier.
 I try to prove the property for two very popular consensus protocols, Paxos and Raft in Lean (with the help of AI).